Fish extender hanging on a Disney cruise stateroom door

 06

-The best FEX groups have an agreed budget, usually $1 to $3 per person.
-On our first sailing I did not know this and spent closer to $5 per person because I was anxious about being the low-effort family.
-I stressed about it for weeks.
-Nobody cared.
+Community norms run $3 to $8 per person, and the actual number for your group is set by your coordinator.
+Ask before you buy.
+On our first sailing I did not know what was normal and spent more than I needed to because I was anxious about being the low-effort family.
 The gifts that got the best reactions from Gracie were a sheet of mermaid stickers and a single mini bubble bottle.
 Keep it simple.

 As an Amazon Associate I earn from qualifying purchases.